ADNIC renews partnership with Emirates Nature-WWF

 The partnership reaffirms ADNIC’s commitment to the UAE government’s vision of sustainable development and transition to the green economy ahead of COP28.
 ADNIC is working on enhancing its role in sustainable initiatives and developing insurance solutions that address emerging sustainability challenges to contribute to a greener future.

-Charalampos Mylonas, CEO of ADNIC, said: "As a leading insurer, we firmly believe that we have a responsibility to protect not only our clients, but also the planet we inhabit.
+CEO of ADNIC said, "As a leading insurer, we firmly believe that we have a responsibility to protect not only our clients, but also the planet we inhabit.
 Our partnership with Emirates Nature-WWF reflects our commitment to fostering a sustainable future for the next generations and supporting the UAE's journey towards achieving net-zero emissions.
 We look forward to continuing our partnership for years to come.”

-Mansour Al Ketbi, Director of Business Development & Strategic Partnerships at Emirates Nature-WWF applauded the renewal of the partnership, “Partnerships are essential to build critical momentum for climate and nature.
+Director of Business Development and Strategic Partnerships at Emirates Nature-WWF commented, “Partnerships are essential to build critical momentum for climate and nature.
 We commend the commitment ADNIC has demonstrated towards building a strong legacy of environmental conservation in the UAE.”

 “As part of our partnership, ADNIC is supporting our unique World Environment Day activation, the ‘Escape Climate Change – Mangrove Edition’ escape room which aims to engage, inspire and empower youth and members of the community to take action for nature.”